zcentric/vector-operator/docs/vectoraggregator-crd.md

   - `limits`: Maximum allowed resources

 - `topologySpreadConstraints`: Rules for distributing pods across topology domains
-  - `maxSkew`: Maximum difference in number of pods between topology domains
+  - `maxSkew`: Maximum difference in number of pods between domains
   - `topologyKey`: The key of node labels representing the topology domain
   - `whenUnsatisfiable`: What to do when constraints cannot be met
   - `labelSelector`: Labels used to identify pods for spreading

+- `volumes`: Additional Kubernetes volumes to add to the pod
+  - Supports all Kubernetes volume types (ConfigMap, Secret, PVC, etc.)
+  - These are added alongside the default data volume

+- `volumeMounts`: Additional volume mounts for the Vector container
+  - Specifies how volumes should be mounted in the container
+  - These are added alongside the default data mount

+## Default Volumes

+The Vector operator automatically creates and mounts the following volume:

+1. `data` volume:
+   - Type: emptyDir
+   - Mount path: Value of `spec.data_dir`
+   - Used for temporary Vector data storage

 ## Usage